 The RRS Total Fund continues to evolve through an ongoing review of the asset allocation and asset class components.
-With much of the work on the public markets component of the portfolio already complete, Staff worked diligently to continue to evaluate structures and fund new managers for the real estate, private equity, private credit and diversifying assets segments of the portfolio.
+With much of the work on the public markets component of the portfolio already complete, Staff completed the restructuring of the diversifying assets and real estate portfolios.
+The private equity and private debt components continue to grow as new commitments are made and funded.
 The planned revision of the Plan's Investment Policy Statement was completed during fiscal 2020.
-Within fiscal year 2022, the Board plans to update the Plan's Investment Policy Statement to reflect the migration towards the long term private equity target and continue to conduct due diligence and fund commitments to the private equity allocation.
+Within fiscal year 2023, the Board again plans to update the Plan's Investment Policy Statement to reflect the migration towards the long term private equity target.